InsaneNaman/myspace/src/pages/contact.md

 img_path: ''

 ---
 Hi there!
-Thank you so much for your interest in working together.
-Please fill the contact form below or send me an email at example@example.com.
+If you have any feedback or query then feel free to reach out.
+Please fill the contact form below or send me an 📧 at hello@insanenaman.com.